x

 What can happen when you take out the hard drive for your PlayStation 3 depends on what you would like to do with it.

-For example, if you need to take the hard drive out because you would like to clean it or the console, you can simply put it back in the device, hook things up again, and keep everything going as you normally would.
+For example, if you need to take the hard drive out because you would like to clean it or the console, you can put it back in the device, hook things up again, and keep everything going as you normally would.

-In part, this is because the hard disk drive for the PS3 formats itself to work with the specific PS3 console that you put it in when you first start using it.
-When you take out the drive, no data makes any changes, additions, or deletions that the unit would save while it is not in the PlayStation 3.
+When you remove the drive, no data makes any changes, additions, or deletions that the unit would save while not in the PlayStation 3.
 However, changes could occur if you decide to swap drives, but we will get to that in our next section.

 Can You Move a PS3 Hard Drive to Another PS3?

-Technically, it is possible to move one drive to another PlayStation 3 unit.
+It is possible to move one drive to another PlayStation 3 unit.
 However, you cannot do this instantaneously.
 Each PS3 console codes the hard drive that is in it to itself.

 To get somewhat deeper into the topic, you can put one drive in another console the way you might swap drives in a computer.
 However, it is unlikely that all the data on the drive would transfer to the new unit successfully.